Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich has recorded 49 hits with seven doubles, seven home runs and 25 walks.
-He has driven in 24 runs with 12 stolen bases.
+- Yelich has seven doubles, seven home runs, 26 walks and 24 RBI (51 total hits).
+He has stolen 12 bases.

-- Yelich will look for his third straight game with a hit in this matchup.
-In his last five games he is hitting .200 with six walks.
+- Yelich has recorded at least one hit in three straight games.
+During his last five outings he is hitting .333 with seven walks.

 Yelich Recent Games